Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 API artwork

-Created a card-like structure that could be replicated across our API family to create distinct illustrations that represent platform core functionality, while alluding to Data Axle search, submit, and subscribe tenets.
+Created a consistent card structure that could be replicated across our API family - illustrations represented API core functionality, while alluding to database logos and Data Axle identity and search, submit, and subscribe tenets.

 Platform artwork